DefangLabs/defang-docs/README.md

 ### Local Development

 ```
-$ npm start
+$ npm serve
 ```

 This command starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.

 ### Build